jonathan-norris/jonathan-norris.github.io/about.md

 ### Working Papers
 <hr>

+**The aerial bombing of Cambodia and the recovery of communities** (with Thi Tham Ta and <a href="https://ottolenhart.com/about-2/" style="color: black;">Otto Lenhart</a>). <br/>
+<small>[ <a href="#/" onclick="visib('cambodiabomb')">Abstract</a> | [Draft][cambodiabomb-draft] ] </small>

+<div id="cambodiabomb" style="display: none; text-align: justify; line-height: 1.2" ><small>
+We study how the long-run impacts of local area exposures to US bombing in Cambodia have led to diverging patterns in health and development outcomes many years later.
+Using a wide range of geo-coded data and a spatial regression discontinuity adapted to many boundaries, we find that the long-term health impacts of past bombings vary significantly by location, depending on whether the bombs still influence activities today.
+In areas of hard ground, we show that unexploded ordinance (UXO) is less likely and there are positive effects on health today in these areas.
+In contrast, soft ground areas, where bombs were more likely to fail and UXO remains a threat experience either null or harmful effects.
+We then utilize numerous data sources to show that local economic development and improved access to health facilities are likely mechanisms explaining the positive effects in low UXO locations today.
+In regions free from the dangers of UXO, investments in economic activities and healthcare infrastructure have mitigated the negative effects of past bombings, even improving health outcomes post-conflict.
+However, in areas where UXO remains a threat, development has been hindered, and negative impacts persist.
+Our results overall offer an important lesson that while conflicts can be harmful, their impacts on future generations can be mitigated through investments in the post-conflict era, as long as remnants of war no longer remain.
+</small><br><br/></div>

+[cambodiabomb-draft]: {{site.baseurl}}/files/cambodia_lrbombing.pdf

 **Beliefs on Children’s Human Capital Accumulation and Mothers at Work** (with <a href="https://cesarine-boinet.github.io/" style="color: black;">C\'esarine Boinet</a>, <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>, <a href="https://sites.google.com/view/paultelemo/home" style="color: black;">Paul Telemo</a>, and <a href="https://zhan-shi.github.io/" style="color: black;">Zhan Shi</a>) <br/>
 <small>[ <a href="#/" onclick="visib('beliefsmomswork')">Abstract</a> | [Draft][beliefsmomswork-draft] ] </small>